SustechJoy/liberxue.github.io/_posts/code/2020-01-24-echarts-extension.md

    Trigger chart (Zoom in/out):

-   **For highlight function, use mouse over and mouse out as  the event, use highlight as the action.**
+   **For highlight function, use mouseover and mouseout as the event, use highlight and downplay as the action.**

 ```
 // response to datazoom event